Treatment of Shoulder Arthritis in Germany

-Total shoulder replacement is an operation to replace both the brachial and scapular components.
+Total shoulder replacement is an operation to replace the brachial and scapular components.
 This surgical intervention is performed twice as often.
-It provides the best functional results by giving the patient maximum range of motion in the shoulder.
+It provides the best functional results by giving the patient a maximum range of motion in the shoulder.
 The pain syndrome is completely absent.
 Total shoulder replacement surgery allows doctors to cope with even the most severe cases of shoulder arthritis.
-However, there are disadvantages: the operation is more traumatic, it takes longer to recover from it, the prosthesis wears out faster.
+However, there are disadvantages: the operation is more traumatic; it takes longer to recover from it, and the prosthesis wears out faster.

 In turn, total shoulder replacement can be:

 In 10% of cases, reverse joint replacement surgery is performed.
 In this case, the opposite occurs: the shoulder has a flat surface, and the scapula is spherical.
-This is necessary in a concomitant irreparable rupture of the tendons of the rotator cuff muscles of the shoulder.
+It is necessary for a concomitant irreparable rupture of the tendons of the rotator cuff muscles of the shoulder.
 These muscles provide rotation of the arm in the shoulder joint.
 If they do not work, then the function of rotation must be taken over by the deltoid muscle.
 For this purpose, reverse shoulder replacement surgery is performed.

-Why is it worth undergoing arthritis treatment in Germany
+Why is it worth undergoing arthritis treatment in Germany?

-Germany offers many top-class clinics specializing in sports medicine, orthopedics and traumatology.
+Germany offers many top-class clinics specializing in sports medicine, orthopedics, and traumatology.
 Here you will be relieved of chronic pain and fully restore the function of the shoulder.
 After treatment, you can return to physical labor or sports training again.

 Here are some reasons for you to undergo treatment in Germany: